 OVERVIEW: Family Focus’ mission is to promote the well-being of children from birth by supporting and strengthening their families as individual units and within their communities.
 We are committed to ensuring our centers provide exemplary services with innovative programs and that family support principles are integrated into every aspect of the work.

-POSITION SUMMARY: The Doula Specialist is responsible for promoting healthy pregnancies, breast feeding and building a trusting relationship that offers strength-based services for families.
+POSITION SUMMARY: The Doula Specialist are responsible for promoting healthy pregnancies, breast feeding and building a trusting relationship that offers strength-based services for families.
 The Doula will advocate for families, provide community outreach, prenatal education activities, and assist the family in preparing for childbirth through both home visiting and group based services.

 Perform initial assessment of families.